Marl0w-kir0shi/Marl0w-kir0shi/README.md

 # Hi, I'm Marlow 👋

 I am a passionate Cyber Security student, driven by a curiosity for technology and security.
-My main interests involve diving into the world of computer science, exploring Open-Source-Projekte und die Ästhetik von Cyberpunk.
+My main interests involve diving into the world of computer science, exploring Open-Source-Projekte and the aesthetic of Cyberpunk.

 ## 🚀 About Me